exercism/v3/docs/maintainers/generic-how-to-implement-a-concept-exercise.md

 For more information, please read [this in-depth description][meta-design.md], watch [this video][video-meta-config.json] and check [this example file][example-meta-design.md].

-## Create track-specific files

-**Purpose:** Implement the exercise.

-At a minimum, the following track-specific files must be created:

-- A stub implementation file.
-- A file containing the test suite.
-- An example implementation file that passes all the tests.

-What these files look like depends on your track.
-Some tracks might also require additional files.

 ## Update `languages/<TRACK>/config.json`

 **Purpose:** Contains meta information on the track.
 Please read [this section][config.json] for more information.